ajancheta/lets-roll/README.md

   * `atom .` or `code .` Open the repository in a preferred text editor such as Atom or Visual Studio Code.
   * `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.
   * `npm run start` in the project directory in Terminal.
+  * Developed for mobile so best viewed in 375px - 414px. <em>Desktop version coming soon!</em>
-  * Go to http://localhost:8080/ in the browser, preferably Google Chrome.
+  * Go to http://localhost:3000/ in the browser, preferably Google Chrome.
   * Note: The app will automatically reload if you change any of the source files.
 This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.

 # Planning